 You will find some course related material on UMLearn (some notes, assignments, reading material etc).
-You will also submit most of their assignments electronically on lUMLearn dropbox.
+You will also submit most of their assignments electronically on UMLearn dropbox.
 I will also make announcements on UMLearn.
 It is important that you check UMLearn regularly.

-Final exam will be monitored via Respondus Monitoring System.
+Final exam will be monitored via Respondus Monitoring System if the final exam is conducted remotely.
 You must have a working webcam and microphone attached to your system to be able to attempt the exam.
 Chromebooks are incompatible with this system.
 You will be given an opportunity to test your system's compatibility.